VicBrienen/microtorch/README.md

 # microtorch
-Essential PyTorch functionality implemented from scratch.
+Essential PyTorch functionality implemented in python from scratch for educational purposes.